 Shared Utility Agreement

-Applicable to single-metered buildings with multiple tenants in Minnesota.
+Applies to Minnesota rentals in single-metered buildings with multiple tenants.

 Download: Minnesota Shared Utility Arrangement Disclosure Form (PDF)